apurbzz-1994/notion_habit_tracker_cli/README.md

 ### Features
 - Transforms habit tracking into a command-line experience – Track your habits effortlessly with simple commands, seamlessly fitting into your regular workflow, whether you're running scripts or executing tasks in the terminal.
-- Seamlessly integrates with Notion – Automatically syncs with your Notion page to create and manage streaks, update streak counters, and validate entries to ensure that only one streak is logged per day for each habit.
+- Seamlessly integrates with Notion – Automatically syncs with your Notion page via the [Notion API](https://developers.notion.com/) to create and manage streaks, update streak counters, and validate entries to ensure that only one streak is logged per day for each habit.

 ### Available Commands